 - 1. Be a citizen of the United States or a permanent resident. - 2.
 Be enrolled at HCC for at least three hours per semester (for most financial aid programs). - 3.
 Be enrolled in an approved degree or certificate program. - Maintain satisfactory academic progress toward a certificate or degree.
 (Standards of Satisfactory Academic Progress Policy Statement as it pertains to students receiving Financial Aid is available at the Financial Aid Office.) - Be a high school graduate or have earned a GED certificate (submit an official copy of your high school transcript or GED test score to the Admissions Office). - 6.
-Have registered with Selective Service (men only) - 7.
 Not be in default on a Federal Student Aid Loan.